Reusable shopping bag: Food safety

 The study further showed that machine or hand washing even without the presence of bleach was effective in reducing coliform and other bacteria in the bags to levels below detection.

 A Consumer Reports article criticized the 2010 study, calling into question the small sample size of bags examined in the study and the questionable danger of the type and amount of bacteria found.
 Michael Hansen, senior staff scientist at Consumers Union, stated "A person eating an average bag of salad greens gets more exposure to these bacteria than if they had licked the insides of the dirtiest bag from this study".
-But Hansen notes that there are some reminders to take away from the study.
-It's easy to spread bacteria from meat, fish, or poultry to other foods – in your kitchen or in your grocery bags.
-So he does think it's wise to carry those items in disposable bags.
-Reusable bags are fine for most everything else, but it's a good idea to wash them occasionally.
+He comments that reusable shopping bags are acceptable if washed occasionally, but that some foods, such as poultry, fish, and meat, should be put in disposable shopping bags due to how easily bacteria can be spread.